cszatmary/QuickPersist/README.md

 ### CocoaPods

-SwiftySweetness is available through [CocoaPods](http://cocoapods.org).
+QuickPersist is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby